jakekasan/typed-dbutils/README.md

 # typed-dbutils
 A type-stub for Databricks' DBUtils package.
+The intent is for this to be used when developing outside of databricks and dbutils isn't available.

 ## TODO add hints for: